cloudmesh-community/fa18-523-61/project-report/report.md

                                 if 'http' not in word and '@' not in word and '<' not in word]) dogs['followers_count'][1]
 ```
-I performed the aforementioned step again with the #cats dataset.

 Within Natural Language Processing, there are textual components that do not provide any significance to the analysis.
 These are referred to as stopwords.
 Some examples of stopwords are *is*, *the*, and *is*.
 Stopwords should be removed during the processing step to eliminate unnecessary information from being included in the analysis [@www-xpo6-com].
 The nltk python library has contains a corpus library of which contains a comprehensive list of stopwords.